The discipline of writing something down is the first step toward making it happen.

 – Lee Iacocca

-As you become more mindful of yourself and your world, begin to awaken to your true nature, and formally reflect on the gaps between what you wanted to happen and what really happened, you will have a lot of “ah ha” realizations.
-Some will stay in your head, but most won’t – especially as you get older.
+As you become more mindful of yourself and your world and formally reflect on the gaps between what you want to happen and what really happens, you will have a lot of “Ah ha!” realizations.
+Some will stay in your head, but most won’t, especially as you get older.
+This is why you should keep a journal.

 Keeping a journal will ensure you capture those brilliant sparks of wisdom.
-Record the plan, what actually happened, the factors causing the gap, and insights from your reflection.
-This same process can be applied to team meetings, family meetings, and mentoring or counseling with individuals.
-As part of your reflection, consider past experiences and insights that have been documented in your journal.
+When you write your journal, you should record your plans, the results of carrying out those plans, the factors causing the gaps between your expectations and your results, and any insights from your reflections.
+This same process can be applied to team meetings, family meetings, and mentoring or counseling sessions with individuals.
+As part of your reflections, consider past experiences and insights that have been documented in your journal.
 Do patterns emerge?
-How do those patterns change awareness?
+How do those patterns change your awareness?
 What will you do about it?

-Seems cumbersome, right?
+All this seems cumbersome, right?
 Could this be done more effectively electronically?
 Probably for some people, but not for me.
 Writing by hand is powerful for me.
-Experiment and discover what works best for you – the important concept is recording and reviewing, however it is done.
+Experiment and discover what works best for you.
+The important action is the recording and reviewing, however it is done.